wolfwfr/vimatrix.nvim/README.md

 The screensaver is configured to activate only on neovim instances that are in focus, to prevent system resources from being spent on background instances.

+The screensaver functionality can be temporarily disabled in your active session with the `VimatrixScreenSaverStop` user-command.
+Call `VimatrixScreenSaverRestart` to re-enable it.

 The screensaver does have known limitations and workarounds, see `Known Limitations`.